Yichabod/personal_website/content/posts/decentralized_governance.md

 ---

-<b id="g1">1.</b>   Note that this is a loose historical account, drawn mostly from Margaret McKean’s *The Japanese Experience with Scarcity: Management of Traditional Common Lands*
+<b id="g1">1.</b>   Note that this is a loose historical account, drawn mostly from Margaret McKean’s *The Japanese Experience with Scarcity: Management of Traditional Common Lands*.

-<b id="g2">2.</b>  This is the subject of her book *Governing the Commons*
+<b id="g2">2.</b>  This is the subject of her book *Governing the Commons*.

-<b id="g3">3.</b>  You can see the hundreds of thousands of members of DAOs at https://deepdao.io/?ref=hackernoon.com#/deepdao/dashboard
+<b id="g3">3.</b>  You can see the hundreds of thousands of members of DAOs at https://deepdao.io/?ref=hackernoon.com#/deepdao/dashboard.

+<b id="g4">4.</b> By decentralized organizations, I mean organizations that use some aspect of blockchain technology and which is not structured around a central decision making authority.
+I apologize for the broadness of this term, but I needed a phrase to refer to DAOs and DAO-adjacent groups that do not call themselves DAOs.

-<b id="g4">4.</b>  See https://gov.uniswap.org/t/community-governance-process/7732 and https://docs.aave.com/governance/
+<b id="g5">5.</b>  See https://gov.uniswap.org/t/community-governance-process/7732 and https://docs.aave.com/governance/.